How to Play Moon Rocks

 If you want to talk about flex slots this deck has nothing but.

 Need to deal with crazy over-the-top decks?
 Drop the Weight of Judgment and beef up on Rite of Negation.

-Fiora/Shen scaring you?
+Fiora/Shen deck is scaring you?
 Time to ditch those Lunari Priestesses for some more Silence effects.